maniospas/fairbench-tiny/README.md

 - Expressive arguments that can be read from *.fb* scripts to revisit complicated analysis.
 - Streaming interface.

+**Intentional limitations**

+When the assumptions below are violated, *fbt* will exit with error code 2.
+All can be addressed given adequate interest, but they are chosen for fast implementation that addresses many realistic scenarios.

+- Each cell must comprise up to 127 characters.
+This is a constant in *src/data.h* that you can change and recompile.
+- File lines are assumed to span up to 4kB.
+This is also a constant in *src/data.h*.
+- Up to 64 cols can be analyzed.
+This is also a constant in *src/data.h*.
+- The employed hashing algorithm for categorical column values may consume much more memory than expected (still in the order of magnitude of some kBs at most).
+This algorithm is chosen for the sake of speed, so there is a soft (and unknown) upper limit on the number of different categorical attribute values that can occur - ideally these should be less than 80.

 ## ⚡ Quickstart

 Download the *./fbt* executable from the project's